Best Minecraft server hosting: cheap & easy or DIY?

 - Plus, Hostinger’s Minecraft hosting servers are located across 5 global locations: US, UK, Netherlands, Singapore, and Lithuania.
 This should ensure the lowest possible latency for your community.

-- The servers come with 99.99% uptime SLA and off-site backups.
+- The game servers come with 99.99% uptime SLA and off-site backups.
 This means that there’ll be minimal downtime, and you’ll be able to rewind the server to a previous version if that’s needed.

 - Additionally, Hostinger’s Minecraft server runs on the advanced version of Multicraft.
 With this powerful control panel, you can manage almost every aspect of your server with just a couple of clicks.
 This includes mod packs and plugins installation, password changes, and backups.